jortizDS/EnrollmentVisualizations/README.md

 ## Data Sources

-- This dashboard utilizes semester enrollment data sourced from the [Division of Management Information - UIUC](https://dmi.illinois.edu/stuenr/#race).
+- This dashboard utilizes semester enrollment data sourced from the [Division of Management Information (DMI) - UIUC](https://dmi.illinois.edu/stuenr/#race).
 The data sets contain demographic records of students by curriculum.

 ## Process